Introverts, stutterers and nerds in the spotlight

 The Kings Speech - from the king who stuttered

-"The Kings Speech", that's what I saw recently and was thrilled.
-Because the content really encourages courage - and not just stuttering people, but also many more introverted natures who want to get a voice in a loud world or even have to work due to professional circumstances.
+“The Kings Speech”, for example, I recently watched and was thrilled.
+Because the content really encourages - and not only stuttering people, but also many more introverted natures who want to get a voice in a noisy world or even have to because of professional circumstances.

-What exactly is it?
-"The King's Speech" is a British biopic of director Tom Hooper from the year 2010, in the Colin Firth the British King George VI. represents.
-The film won four Academy Awards 2011 awards for Best Picture, Best Director, Best Actor and Best Original Screenplay.
+What exactly is it about?
+“The King's Speech” is a 2010 British film biography of director Tom Hooper, in which Colin Firth depicts King George VI. represents.
+The film won four awards at the 2011 Academy Awards in the categories of Best Film, Best Director, Best Actor and Best Original Screenplay.

 Looking for a new job?